 Execution model

 Map-AllGather primitive broadcasts the Map Task outputs to all computational nodes (all-to-all communication) of the current computation, then assembles them together in the recipient nodes.
 Each Map worker will deliver its result to all other workers of the computation once the Map task finishes.
-In the Matrix example mentioned above, each Map task broadcasts the rows of the matrix it generatesThe resultant matrix would be assembled at each worker after the receipt of all the Map outputs.
+In the Matrix example mentioned above, each Map task broadcasts the rows of the matrix it generates.
+The resultant matrix would be assembled at each worker after the receipt of all the Map outputs.

 The computation and communication pattern of a Map-AllGather computation is Map phase followed by AllGather communication (all-to-all) followed by the AllGather combine phase.
 This model substitutes the shuffle->sort->reduce->merge->broadcast steps of the MapReduce-MergeBroadcast with all-to-all broadcast and Allgather combine.